LIRS Senior Leadership Team

 Krish is the President and CEO of Lutheran Immigration and Refugee Service.
 She previously served in the Obama White House as Policy Director for First Lady Michelle Obama and at the State Department as Senior Advisor under Secretary of State Hillary Clinton and Secretary of State John Kerry.

 Krish has committed her career to public service because she knows how differently life could have turned out.
 Krish was nine months old when she and her family escaped a country on the brink of civil war and built a life in Maryland.
 Her parents came to this country with no jobs and $200 in their pockets.

 Lee Williams joined LIRS as the Vice President for Programs in August 2020.
 Before coming to LIRS, Lee was Senior Vice President at the U.S. Committee for Refugees and Immigrants.
 During his tenure at USCRI, Lee was responsible for its refugee, unaccompanied children, and human trafficking victim assistance programs, MIS, and field office operations.
 Lee also served as Chief Financial Officer for seven years.
 Before USCRI, Lee was the Executive Director of the International Institute of Akron, Ohio, a nonprofit that serves the refugee and immigrant communities of northeast Ohio.
 Lee’s earlier career was in financial services in the U.S. and Europe.
 He holds a Graduate Certificate of Non-Profit Management from Case Western Reserve University, a Master’s degree in International Management from The Thunderbird School of Global Management, and a Bs.L. in Arabic from Georgetown University.

-- Director for Children and Family Services — Lorie Davidson
+- Vice President for Children and Family Services — Lorie Davidson

 - Director for Grants Finance — Chris Bizimungu